-The detailed protocol below describes how to prepare samples (Input and IP) from a single chromatin preparation, immunoprecipitation and ligation mediated amplification reaction for subsequent labeling, hybridization and microarray comparisons of an input sample versus an immunoprecipitated sample using one user-supplied antibody.
+The detailed protocol contained below describes how to prepare samples (Input and IP) for a single chromatin preparation, immunoprecipitation and ligation mediated amplification reaction to allow subsequent labeling and microarray comparisons of a single total sample versus an immunoprecipitated sample using one user supplied antibody.
 Success of the experiment is largely dependent on an a priori knowledge of the performance of that antibody in ChIP and awareness of at least one genomic location where that protein is expected to occupy in a given chromatin sample.
 The quantity of LM-PCR amplified ChIP sample required will depend on the microarray platform being employed (i.e. number of arrays and feature density) as well as the labeling method being used.
-Users are encouraged to follow recommendations wherever possible for the downstream workflow in the ChIP-chip experiment when using any of the Millipore Magna ChIP2 DNA Microarray Kits.
+Users are encouraged to follow recommendations wherever possible for the downstream workflow in the ChIP-chip experiment when using the Millipore Magna ChIP2 Universal DNA Microarray Kit with respect to 3rd party provided labeling products and microarrays.